riboviz/riboviz/docs/prep-riboviz-operation.md

 ## Log files

-Information on the execution of `prep_riboviz.py`, including the causes of any errors, is added to a timestamped log file in the current directory, named `riboviz-YYYYMMDD-HHMMSS.log` (for example, `riboviz.20190926-002455.log`).
+Information on the execution of `prep_riboviz`, including the causes of any errors, is added to a timestamped log file in the current directory, named `riboviz-YYYYMMDD-HHMMSS.log` (for example, `riboviz.20190926-002455.log`).

 Log files for each processing step are placed in a timestamped subdirectory (`YYYYMMDD-HHMMSS`) within the logs directory (`dir_logs`).